Buyers Guide for Choosing Your Binoculars

-Binoculars with higher prices will offer you high quality, crisp image with a comfortable, durable design.
-Lower price ranges usually involve a trade off between size and image quality.
+Binoculars with higher prices will offer you an ideal, crisp image with a comfortable, durable design.
+Lower price ranges also have some great options, but usually involved with a trade off between size and image quality.

 2. WHAT DO THE TERMINOLOGIES MEAN, AND WHY SHOULD YOU CARE ABOUT THEM?

 Field of view:The field of view (FOV) is the amount of a scene the optics can take in.
 For binoculars, this can be described as either an angular or a linear field of view.
 An angular field of view is specified in degrees and for most binoculars is in a range between 4° and 8°, higher magnifications often come with smaller FOVs and lower magnifications having higher larger FOVs.
 A linear field of view is specified as a ratio, e.g. "298ft/1,000 yards" or "88m/1,000m" which means that you could see 298 feet/88 meters of width and height of an object 1,000 yards/meters away.
 Angular measurements are more common for astronomy and linear measurements are more helpful for travel, nature, events, or security.

 Inter-pupillary distance (IPD):This is the distance between the centers of the pupils of your eyes, typically measured in millimeters.
 This distance varies for everyone from 50s to 70s with an average around 60mm.
 If your IPD is smaller or larger than a binocular's designed range, you will not be able to use the binoculars comfortably.
 You will want to measure your IPD either by yourself or at your next eye appointment so you know what kind of binoculars to look for.

-Prism glass is another important factor that affect the image quality of your binoculars.
-There are thousands of different formulations of glasses, each has its own specific optical properties and designations.
+Prism Glass:There are thousands of different formulations of glasses, each has its own very specific optical properties and designations.
 BK-7 and Bak-4 are two of the most common designations of glass formulations used in the prisms of binoculars, spotting scopes, and monoculars.

-There are two prism types for binoculars: "porro" and "roof".
-Porro is an older prism design with a simpler light path, it provides relatively better image quality and lower cost, but makes the binoculars bulkier, heavier, and harder to waterproof.
-Binoculars with roof prisms are more compact, lighter weight, and easier to waterproof, which makes them more durable but also more expensive.
-A porro design is generally recommended for astronomical applications while roof binoculars for birding/hunting and event applications.
+Prism Type:There are two prism types for binoculars: "porro" and "roof" prisms.
+Porro prisms are older design with a simpler light path that relatively provides better image quality and lower cost, but tend to be bulkier, heavier, and harder to waterproof.
+Roof prisms are more compact, lighter weight, and easier to waterproof, which makes them more durable but also more expensive.
+A porro design is generally recommended for astronomical applications and roof prisms for birding/nature/hunting and event applications.

-Exit Pupil:This is the aperture that the light leaves the optics and enters your eyes.
-Ideally the exit pupil should be equal to your eyes' pupil diameter so that light is neither lost or vignetted.
-The pupil diameters change with age (smaller over time): A 20-year-old's pupil size ranges from 4.7-8mm while a 70-year-old's pupil size ranges from 2.7-3.2mm.
+Exit Pupil:This is the aperture that the light leaves the instrument and enters your eye.
+Ideally the exit pupil should match your eyes' pupil diameter so that light is neither lost or vignetted.
+Your eyes' pupil diameters change in the day (smaller) versus the night (larger) as well as with age (smaller over time): A twenty-year-old's pupil diameter ranges from 4.7-8mm while a seventy-year-old's pupil diameter ranges from 2.7-3.2mm.

-- Fully Coated – means that ALL air to glass surfaces are applied with SINGLE layer coating;
+* Fully Coated – means that all air to glass surfaces are applied with single layer coating;

-- Multi-Coated – means that at least SOME surfaces (usually the first and the last) are applied with MULTIPLE layers of anti-reflection coatings;
+* Multi-Coated – means that at least some surfaces (usually the first and the last) are applied with multiple layers of antireflection coatings;

-ED & APO Glasses
+ED & APO

 Aluminum chassis provides a better feeling of substance and quality to binoculars, but also makes the binoculars heavier;

-Magnesium is found in the highest-end binoculars, as it provides high strength and low weight (ruggedness and portability) at the same time.
+magnesium is found in the highest-end binoculars, as it provides high strength and low weight (ruggedness and portability) at the same time.